Nimesh-Srivastava/DSA/README.md

 * To make code easier for understanding

 ### What is abstract data type(ADT)?
 An abstraction of a DS which provides only an interface.
-An interface is not specific to, but completely free of all programming languages.<br>
+An interface is not specific to any programming language, instead, it's completely free of all of them.<br>
 ADTs are implemented using data structures.<br>
 <br>
 Some examples are :